Github-coder-plus/led-lights-sound-meter/README.md

+# LED Lights Sound Meter
-# This is the defualt README.md that comes installed with this
+# This is the defualt README.md that comes installed with this, Use this as a showcase project for my skills later so update teh readme when time permits

 ## Use as Extension